-winapi-rs is a Rust crate that provides raw foreign function interface bindings to the entire Windows API from Rust.
+winapi-rs is a Rust crate that provides raw foreign function interface (FFI) bindings to the entire Windows API from Rust.
 This gives Rust applications on Windows direct access to the Windows API.
 This dramatically improves the functionality and performance of Rust on Windows.
 The developer, Peter Atashian, gathered each API call by hand from the Windows 10 SDK.

 winapi-rs is packaged into the GNU/Linux distribution Debian by the Debian Rust Maintainers as librust-winapi-dev.
 The Debian Rust Maintainers, among them Ximin Luo, built custom tools, such as debcargo, to package Rust crates for Debian.
 There was a proposal to patch the low-level Debian packaging tool dpkg to accommodate two-sided version constraint ranges to properly translate Cargo dependencies.
 This was marked as a wishlist item due to the task's complexity.